Cycling at the 2015 Pan American Games

-Cycling competitions at the 2015 Pan American Games in Toronto were held July 10 to 25, 2015 at four different venues.
+Cycling competitions at the 2015 Pan American Games in Toronto were held July 10 to 25, 2015 at four venues.
 The BMX competitions took place at the Centennial Park Pan Am BMX Centre in Toronto, the mountain biking competitions happened at the Hardwood Ski and Bike (Hardwood Mountain Bike Park) in Oro-Medonte, due to naming rights the venue was known as the latter for the duration of the games.
 The road races happened in the streets of Downtown Toronto with the start and finish being adjacent to the Ontario Place West Channel.
 Finally the track cycling events occurred at the Milton Velodrome in Milton.
 The road cycling time trials happened in the streets surrounding the velodrome (Milton Time Trial Course).

 Competition schedule

 The Milton Velodrome, in Milton, was the venue for the track cycling competitions, along with the starting/finishing line for the road cycling time trials.